2010 was an important year in my life, and one of difficult testing.

 I have become enslaved to a business.
 While I have pulled away slowly more and more at the end of the day it holds me down financially with no mercy.
 No matter the extraction I do, the more reliant I become on its outcome.
 If it succeeds I prosper, if it fails I suffer.
 How do I separate myself to facilitate my independence and freedom?

 It is extremely interesting how certain events and people come into your life at the most extremely interesting timing.
 At an event this past week a friend of mine who owns a business comes to me and tells me She feels she is going to have to shut down the business.
 She can't figure out if she should close shop and get a job or make it happen and figure it out.
 What did I tell her?

 Figure out what your individual vision, mission

-is.
+are.
 You then use that as your compass to decide what you do and how you do it.
-Well my compass is telling me to serve and love others, to not have fear, to guide others to realize and actualize their visions and do it while maintaining my priority in Christ, family and then work.
+Well, my compass is telling me to serve and love others, to not have fear, to guide others to realize and actualize their visions and do it while maintaining my priority in Christ, family and then work.
 I feel I am doing these things and I can continue doing them despite the obstacles that come my way.
-In fact these obstacles allow me to demonstrate to others these traits more powerfully.
+In fact, these obstacles allow me to demonstrate to others these traits more powerfully.